-UB has received a $1.6 million federal grant to teach students how to protect the United States from cyberattacks.
+To help meet this demand, UB has received a five-year, $2.39 million National Science Foundation grant to train the next generation of experts who will protect the United States from cyberattacks.

-The grant, awarded by the National Science Foundation, will be used to bring up to 16 students into the university’s Center of Excellence in Information Systems, Assurance, Research and Education (CEISARE).
-CEISARE is one of approximately 50 federally designated centers that supply the United States with graduates trained to protect the nation from computer-based attacks.
+Upadhyaya is director of UB’s Center of Excellence in Information Systems, Assurance, Research and Education (CEISARE), which is one of roughly 70 federally designated centers that supply the U.S. with graduates trained to protect the nation from computer-based attacks.

 The grant, awarded through NSF’s CyberCorps: Scholarship for Service program, is the third installment of funding since CEISARE began training cybersecurity professionals at UB in 2008.
 All told, the center has been awarded $5 million.